Cognitive biases are at play when an audience interprets any work of art. Storytellers can make use of them, and regularly do.

 This is especially important to film editors, and this bias undergirds the Kuleshov effect.
 That said, contemporary novels are ‘cut’ like film, because readers are highly film literate.
 A scene therefore needs little to no segue; readers will assum sequential causality.
 Storytellers need to be conscious of this phenomenon in case they accidentally create sequential causality.

-See also: Apophenia – The endency to perceive connections between unrelated things.
+- Apophenia – The tendency to perceive connections between unrelated things.

 Overestimating the significance of the present.